mhoehle/mt3002-summer2020/README.md

 Undergraduate knowledge of mathematics (e.g. differential equations, optimization) and statistics (e.g. random variables, distributions, maximum likelihood inference) as well as some programming skills in a language with a data science component (python, R, Julia, matlab, ...).

-Audience for the 2020 course were B.Sc. students in the natural science (statistics, mathematics, engineering, physics, ...), but we hope the material is also of interest for others, e.g., Ph.D. students in the field of epidemic modelling, infectious disease epidemiologists with a like for the quantitative side of matters, and those who just want to improve their armchair epidemiology skills.
+Audience for the 2020 course were B.Sc. students in the natural science (statistics, mathematics, engineering, physics, ...), but we hope the material is also of interest for others, e.g., Ph.D. students in the field of epidemic modelling, infectious disease epidemiologists with a like for the quantitative side of matters, and for those who just want to improve their armchair epidemiology skills.

 ## Video Lectures